 logging.info('This is a custom format log')

-In the above code, keep the following in mind:
+In the above code, keep in mind that the format

 attribute adds the current timestamp to the log message.